Marcell Ozuna Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.93 team ERA that ranks 27th among all league pitching staffs.
+- The Reds' 4.96 team ERA ranks 27th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.